ImageMagick/Usage-Markdown/filter/index.md

 Though there is little to no real evidence that it is the best, it is a solid middle range filter.

 By default IM defines the '`Lanczos`' filter as having 3 'lobes'.
-The reason for this is because the windowing function itself is 'untappered', in that it is just a single lobe that cuts off, with the functions first zero crossing coinciding with the window support limits.
+The reason for this is because the windowing function itself is 'untappered', in that it is just a single lobe that cuts off, with the function's first zero crossing coinciding with the window support limits.
 See [How Windowed Filters Work](#window_how) above.

 [![\[IM Output\]](graph_lanczos_filters.gif)](graph_lanczos_filters.jpg) However a 2-lobed '**`Lanczos2`**' filter (Lanczos with a default lobes of 2, added for easy user selection) has also been found to be popular, as it will avoid the positive [Ringing Artefacts](#ringing) that can be generated by Windowed-Sinc filters.

 The '`Catrom`' (actually the 'Catmull-Rom Filter'), is almost an exact duplicate of the '`Lanczos2`' filter though as it is a [Cubic Filter](#cubics) it is much faster to generate mathematically.
-That however is typically not a problem with the way IM caches filter values before processing images.
+That, however, is typically not a problem with the way IM caches filter values before processing images.

 Having said this, a long [Discussion in the IM forums](../forum_link.cgi?t=20992&p=85257) seems to indicate that for orthogonal (tensor) resizing, a 4 lobe '`Lanczos`' actually works better for shrinking images, while preventing [Moiré](#aliasing) in images of objects with very fine patterns, but at the cost of more [Ringing](#ringing).

 ### Windowing Size in Lobes {#lobes}

 As I mentioned, the underlying Sinc (and Jinc) filter function is actually infinite in size.
-Though by default IM limits them using the specified windowing function to a much smaller, more practical size.
+Though, by default, IM limits them using the specified windowing function to a much smaller, more practical size.

-However there may be some situations where you really want to try and get a much better, more exact resizing of the image using a much larger, and slower window (support) size.
+However, there may be some situations where you really want to try and get a much better, more exact resizing of the image using a much larger, and slower window (support) size.
 That can even be done quite simply using the [Filter Support](#support) expert control, just as we did for [Gaussian-like](#gaussian) filters.

 The windowing function itself will (in most cases) reduce the Sinc (and Jinc) to zero over the [support](#support) setting range.